Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Morphological characterisation

 Before flight, the point-like probability has been estimated in the plane of Fig.~\ref{fig:tile_sg_sep_pdf} ($x_m=\texttt{MAG},y_m=\texttt{MU\_MAX}-\tt{MAG}$) using official simulated data by merely counting the number of galaxies and stars in each bin of this 2D space.
 Afterwards, the point-like probability of any real observation is computed by interpolating in this 2D array at the ($x_m,y_m$) position of the observation.

 As shown in Fig.~\ref{fig:tile_sg_sep_pdf}, the S/G separation is only performed in VIS-detected objects.
 The current rule-of-thumb to select stars in the MER catalogue is: (a) select very bright (even saturated) sources at VIS magnitudes $\IE < 17$; and (b) select \verb|POINT_LIKE_PROB|~$>0.96$.
-Note that the \verb|POINT_LIKE_FLAG| is defined as \verb|POINT_LIKE_PROB|~$>0.96$ and \verb|DET_QUALITY_FLAG|~$=0$ so this flag can also be used.
-A more refined object classification, differentiating between star, galaxies and QSO, is performed by PHZ \citep{Q1-TP005}.
+Note that the \verb|POINT_LIKE_FLAG| is defined as \verb|POINT_LIKE_PROB|~$>0.96$ and bits 1 to 4 of \verb|DET_QUALITY_FLAG|~$=0$ so this flag can also be used.

+As a more refined object classification, differentiating between star, galaxies and QSO, is performed by PHZ \citep{Q1-TP005} using the full photometric coverage and the spectral energy distribution information of each source, we did not use other S/G separation and classification methods \citep{odewahn2004,soumagnac2015,slater2020} at the MER level.